miroslavpejic85/mirotalkwebrtc/README.md

 <br/>

 For `self-hosting MiroTalk WEB` on your own dedicated server, please refer to [this comprehensive guide](docs/self-hosting.md).
-It will provide you with all the necessary instructions to get your MiroTalk C2C instance up and running smoothly.
+It will provide you with all the necessary instructions to get your MiroTalk WEB instance up and running smoothly.

 </details>